 You could technically hike Artist Point in any of the 3 types, though hiking snowshoes would likely be the best suited.
-I have included links to some recommended snowshoes below, including some handy snowshoeing starter kits that come with shoes, poles, gaiters, etc. (great for beginners!)
+I have included links to some recommended snowshoes below, including some handy snowshoeing starter kits that come with snowshoes and poles.
+These are great for beginners!

 What To WeaR Snowshoeing